 All installed packages, whether they had any .Rd files or not, have help and html directories.
-The latter normally only contains the single file OOIndex.html, the package index which has hyperlinks to the help topics (if any).
+The latter normally only contains the files OOIndex.html, the package index which has hyperlinks to the help topics (if any), and R.css, a copy of the default stylesheet.